 Star Wars The Old Republic Synopsis

-Star Wars The Old Republic is a tab target scifi MMORPG – one of the few scifi MMORPGs left available on the market, released to critical acclaim – then critical failure by EA games back in 2011.
+Star Wars The Old Republic is a tab target scifi MMORPG – one of the few scifi MMORPGs readily playable on the market, released to critical acclaim – then ultimately critical failure by EA games back in 2011.

 SWTOR takes place in the fictional universe that the movies occupy – and offers players the ability to explore multiple worlds with a unique graphical style, basic combat, and fairly large, customizable class system.